The Grove (Pembrokeshire hotel): Restaurants

+Sustainability

+The Grove has received recognition for its environmental practices.
+It received a Green Tourism Gold Award in 2018, and its sustainability work was recognised at the 2021 United Nations Climate Change Conference (COP26).

 Reviews

 The Telegraph reviewed the business, scoring 8 out of 10 overall, describing it as "arguably Pembrokeshire's smartest country-house hotel".
 The style, character and the two restaurants scored 9 out of 10.

 In 2022 the reviewer from The Times gave an overall score of 7 out of 10 for the venue, though 8 out of 10 for the hotel's rooms with particular mention for the John Pollard Seddon room and the self-contained cottages with their private gardens.